Best GLP-1 for Seniors: Safest Options, Real Costs, Medicare, and Top Programs

 If you're over 60, there's a decent chance you're taking more than one medication.
 GLP-1s slow gastric emptying — meaning they change how quickly your stomach processes what you put in it, including other pills.
 Here's what to flag with your provider:

-• Insulin or sulfonylureas: Hypoglycemia risk increases.
+- Insulin or sulfonylureas: Hypoglycemia risk increases.
 Your provider should reduce the dose of these medications when starting a GLP-1.

-• Blood thinners (warfarin): GLP-1s may affect absorption timing.
+- Blood thinners (warfarin): GLP-1s may affect absorption timing.
 Your INR should be monitored more closely during the first few months.

-• Blood pressure medications: As you lose weight, your blood pressure often drops.
+- Blood pressure medications: As you lose weight, your blood pressure often drops.
 You may need less medication, not more.
 If you get dizzy standing up, tell your doctor.

-• Thyroid medication (levothyroxine): Delayed gastric emptying can affect absorption.
+- Thyroid medication (levothyroxine): Delayed gastric emptying can affect absorption.
 Maintain your regular dosing routine and get your thyroid levels checked.

-• Oral medications taken on an empty stomach: The timing of all oral medications may need review.
+- Oral medications taken on an empty stomach: The timing of all oral medications may need review.

-This is exactly why I rank providers on drug interaction screening.
+This is exactly why we rank providers on drug interaction screening.
 If a GLP-1 provider doesn't ask what else you're taking during intake, that's not a provider built for seniors.
 Walk away.
 For more details, see our safe usage guide.

 Is There an Age Limit for GLP-1 Medications?